abrennec/lecture_theo_bg_audio_graphics/readme.md

   - Analysis and filter
   - Subtractive synthesis by example
   - Multitrack arrangement discussion
+  - Homework: Create 10 sounds with 3 different synthesis types each to fit the project

 15.12.21 - **Shader programming** (4 hrs)
   - The rendering pipeline revisited